Eng-Arshed92/zero_day/0x00-vagrant/README.md

-it print the core operating system name
+it prints the core operating system name